JimnyGitHub/JimnyGitHub/README.md

 - 👋 Hi, I’m @JimnyGitHub
-- 👀 I’m interested in Devops
+- 👀 I’m interested in Devops and ia
-- 🌱 I’m currently learning all I can about Devops
+- 🌱 I’m currently learning all I can about ia
 - 💞️ I’m looking to collaborate on an opensource project in HomeOffice
-- 📫 You can reach me via Gitlab
+- 📫 You can reach me on mastodon

 <!---
 JimnyGitHub/JimnyGitHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.